Kubepak/kubepak/doc/packages/mysql.md

 Intended for development or testing only.

+This package utilizes the Bitnami Legacy image repository by default.
+The standard Bitnami MySQL image is no longer available for free via Docker Hub.

 ## Description

 A package for MySQL, a fast, reliable, scalable, and easy to use open source relational database system.